Surfshark vs PIA VPN: Comparison For New Zealand in 2022

-With either provider, you have multiple options for support.
+With either provider, you have multiple options for support in New Zealand.
 These include ticket support, email, and live chat, along with a searchable knowledgebase and FAQs section.

 All options work quite well and the response times on either VPNs live chat is quite impressive.
 It took only a few seconds to get answers to technical queries.
 Besides that, you can also cancel the Surfshark subscription by reaching their support team.

-I even conducted a test on the response times from each provider on email support.
+I even conducted a test on the response times from each provider on email support in New Zealand.
 The process included sending both providers four questions via email.
 See the statics for each VPN below:

 |Question||Initial Response Time||Number of Emails||Question Answered|